5 CEO CV Examples [& Templates]

 • Skills: Read the job description to create a fully customised skills section according to the keywords found.

-• Work experience bullet points: Is the company hoping you’ll make its name more relevant in the eyes of consumers?
-Then you should highlight times you’ve worked as the public face of the business or approved funding for popular campaigns on social media.
-If they need stronger internal leadership, reshape your bullet points to highlight your related experience.
+• Work experience bullet points: Is the company hoping you’ll enhance its reputation among customers?
+Then you should emphasise occasions when you’ve acted as the public face of the business or approved funding for popular campaigns on social media.
+If they require stronger internal leadership, reshape your bullet points to highlight your relevant experience.

 Key Takeaways for Your CEO CV